tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 ## Configure.sh ##

 The helper scripts provided are configured in scripts/config.sh.
-You will need to screate this file.
+You will need to create this file.
 We provide a template file to get you started with good defaults where we can.
 Start by copying the template:

     $ cp script/config.tmpl config.sh